Al-Faisal College: Curriculum

+Controversies

 Funding

-The Muslim World League (MWL), founded by Saudi Crown Prince Faisal, is closely linked to Sheikh Shafiq Khan, the managing director of the al-Faisal College.
+The Muslim World League (MWL), founded by late King of Saudi Arabia Faisal, is closely linked to Sheikh Shafiq Khan, the managing director of the al-Faisal College.
 The MWL provided funding to assist in the establishment of the college.
-While it has been reported that Khan's power rests on his close relationship with the Saudi Government and its Islamic Affairs Ministry, which uses the kingdom's wealth to promote its conservative Wahhabi view of Islam, in response Khan has said the Saudi funding of the school does not mean Saudis have control or influence on the college's curriculum.
+While it has been reported that Khan's power rests on his close relationship with the Saudi Government and its Islamic Affairs Ministry, which uses the kingdom's wealth to promote its conservative view of Islam, in response Khan has said the Saudi funding of the school does not mean Saudis have control or influence on the college's curriculum.

-In 2003, Shafiq Khan was involved in a court case where he was accused of diverting more than $1 million derived from halal certification to charities including the Al-Faisal College.
-Khan negotiated a settlement and agreed to return the money.